sagemath/sagewiki_to_gh-2022-10-10/days22/dokchitser.md

  * Root numbers and how to compute them

- * Parity predictions, Gldfeld's [spelling error on purpose due to antispam filter] conjecture and ranks of elliptic curves over number fields
+ * Parity predictions, Goldfeld's conjecture and ranks of elliptic curves over number fields

 == Prerequisites ==